-In 2016, advertising revenue increased by 13% compared to 2015.
-Foreign exchange effect did not have a material impact on advertising revenue in 2016.
+In 2016, advertising revenue increased by 13 % compared to 2015.
+Foreign exchange effect did not have a material impact on advertising revenue in 201 6.
 The substantial majority of our advertising revenue was generated from our owned and operated platform.
-Advertising revenue generated from the sale of our advertising products on our owned and operated platform in 2016 was \$1.99 billion as compared to \$1.80 billion in 2015.
-Advertising revenue generated from the sale of our advertising products placed on third party publishers' websites, applications and other offerings in 2016 was \$260.2 million as compared to \$194.2 million in 2015, which increase was driven, in part, by the acquisition of TellApart in May 2015 and from the growth of sales in our organically-built advertising network, Twitter Audience Platform.
-The overall increase in advertising revenue was primarily attributable to a 152% increase in the number of ad engagements offset by a 55% decrease in average cost per ad engagement in 2016 compared to 2015.
-The increase in ad engagements was driven by continued adoption of auto-play video and an increase in ad load.
-The decrease in average cost per ad engagement was due primarily to the shift to auto-play video, which delivers more engagement at a much lower average cost per engagement than click-to-play video ads and decreases in same-format prices for most of our other advertising products.
+Advertising revenue generated from the sale of our advertising products on our owned and operated platform in 2016 was \$ 1.99 billion as compared to \$1.80 billion in 2015.
+Advertising revenue generated from the sale of our advertising products placed on third - party publishers' websites, applications a nd other offerings in 2016 was \$ 260.2 million as compared to \$194.2 million in 2015, which i ncrease was driven , in part, by the acquisition of TellApart in May 2015 and from the growth of sales in our organically-built advertising network, Twitter Audience Platform .
+The overall increase in advertising revenue was primarily attributable to a 152 % increase in the number of ad engagements offset by a 55 % decrease in average cost per ad engagement to 2015.
+The increase in ad engagements was dri ven by continued adoption of auto-play video and an increase in ad load.
+The decrease in average cost per ad engagement was due primarily to the shift to auto-play video, which delivers more engagement at a much lower average cost per engagement than click -to-play video ads and decreases in same-format prices for most of our other advertising products .
 Advertising revenue continued to be driven by growth in demand for our advertising products, particularly video as well as growth in our advertising base.
-Strength from our video ad format, however, was offset by year-over-year declines in revenue generated from our traditional Promoted Tweet ad format.
-We expect contributions from our advertising products that we place on third-party publishers' websites and applications to face significant headwinds in 2017 from factors impacting our TellApart offering.
+St rength from our video ad format, however, was offset by year-over-year declines in revenue generated from our traditional Promoted Tweet ad format .